-Living with a disability can be difficult not only for the person with the disability, but also for their family and friends.
+Living with a disability can be difficult not only for the person with the disability but also for their family and friends.
 People with limited mobility may have difficulty with daily activities, making them feel isolated and helpless.
 As a loved one, it is critical to offer support and encouragement so that they can live their lives to the fullest.
-This article will go over some ways you can help your disabled loved one.
+This article will review how you can help your disabled loved one.

 Creating an Accessible Living Space